Is $J^{PC}=3^{-+}$ molecule possible?: Discussions and conclusions

 Replacing a $c$ quark with a $b$ quark, one may study the bottom case.
 Because the production of a hidden bottom molecule $B^*\bar{B}_2^*$ needs much higher energy and the production cross section is smaller, it is difficult for experimentalists to explore this case in near future.
 However, with the replacement $c\to s$, one may study whether there is a bound state or resonance with $J^{PC}=3^{-+}$ near the $K^*K_2(\approx 2322 \text{ MeV})$ threshold.
 If such a state exists, it may decay into $\omega\phi$ and can be detected.

 In short summary, we have investigated whether hadronic bound states exist in the $D^*\bar{D}_2^*$ system in a one-boson-exchange model.
 The $C=+$ case is discussed in this paper.
-We find that the $I^G(J^{PC})=0^+(3^{-+})$ $X_3$ state is the most probable one.
-A feasible place to identify it may be in the invariant mass distribution of $J/\psi\omega$ around 4472 MeV.
+We find that the $I^G(J^{PC})=0^+(3^{-+})$ $X_3$ state has the most attractive potential.
+Whether a bound state exists or not depends strongly on a phenomenological cutoff parameter, which we do not have available data to determine.
+If a value around 2.3 GeV (1.5 GeV) in the one-pion-exchange potential is reasonable for a dipole (monopole) form factor, the bound state is possible.
+If the molecule really exists, a feasible place to identify it may be in the invariant mass distribution of $J/\psi\omega$ around 4472 MeV.
 A similar study for a state around 2322 MeV in the $\omega\phi$ mass distribution is also called for.